lordalfa/sample-messaging-api/README.md

   mvn spring-boot:run
 ```

-The application uses an H" in memory database, if you want to use a mysql database do this:
+The application uses an H2 in memory database, if you want to use a mysql database do this:
 ```
 java -jar target\TEChallenge-0.1.jar --spring.profiles.active=mysql --spring.datasource.url=jdbc:mysql://<yourhost>:<yourport>/<yourdbname> --spring.datasource.username=<username> --spring.datasource.password=<password>
 ```